James Taggart (senator)

 James served on the TCS Tiger's Claw as a pilot, flying since about 2634, with the callsign Paladin.
 On 2654.137, Taggart and Jeannette “Angel” Devereaux launched from the Tiger’s Claw in Hornets to rescue "Valkyrie", a pilot under attack by Krant fighters in the Chengdu system.
 Later on the same day, they flew again in Hornets to escort an Exeter-class destroyer to the Ymir jumppoint, and again to defend the Tiger’s Claw from six Gratha.

-Paladin retired from the Space Force by 2656.069, being over the age limit for pilots.
+Paladin retired from the Space Force on 2656.069, being over the age limit for pilots.
 At that time, Paladin had been assigned to Sol Station for a few months, having been recruited into the Special Operations division by Commodore Steward.
 Taggart was captain of the high-tech freighter Bonnie Heather, which was assigned to him for Special Operations.

 On 2656.070, Ian “Hunter” St. John decided to hijack the Bonnie Heather to circumvent bureaucracy and attempt to free Firekkan hostages held by the Kilrathi on Ghorah Khar.
 He knew that Taggart was already planning a covert operation there.
 St. John found Taggart and Gwen Larson aboard the Bonnie Heather and they eventually agreed to help St. John, the Firekkan K’Kai, and Kirha rescue the Firekkans.